The Ultimate Guide to Belaying

 Black Diamond makes the traditional ATC, but most climbing companies have their own version for around $25.
 An ATC is a non-auto-locking belay device.
 This means that if you let go of the break line, the rope will not catch, and the climber will fall.
 But ATCs are also probably the cheapest, most widely used option for belaying.

 GriGris, on the other hand, are what are called semi-auto locking belay devices.
 This means that if you let go of the break line, the device will catch and hold.
 But GriGris and other similar devices can cost upwards of $100 each.

 We suggest beginning with an ATC as it is an awesome learning tool (and an essential part of a climber’s tool kit) and graduating up to a GriGri when you are ready to invest in climbing as a long-term hobby.

 Setting Up to Belay

-Let’s go over the steps to setting up your belay system.
+Let’s go over the steps to set up your belay system.

 Load your belay device: Follow the manufacturer’s instructions to set up your device.
 This will vary widely from device to device.
-Most commonly, with an ATC, you will take a fold in the rope, also known as a “bight,” and feed it through the opening at the top.
+With an ATC, you commonly take a fold in the rope, also known as a “bight,” and feed it through the opening at the top.
 Then you will clip your locking carabiner through both the bight in the rope and the rubber base of the ATC and connect it to your harness.